abhiaiyer91/yc-hn-mastra-tools/README.md

-# YC Tools
+# YC and HN Tools

-A collection of Mastra tools for interacting with the Y Combinator API.
-This package provides tools to search, filter, and retrieve information about YC companies.
+A collection of Mastra tools for interacting with the Y Combinator API and Hacker News.
+This package provides tools to search, filter, and retrieve information about YC companies and Hacker News content.

 ## Tools

+### YC API Tools

-### 1. Search Companies
+#### 1. Search Companies
 Search for YC companies using various filters:
 ```typescript
 const searchCompanies = createTool({